Morristown, Tennessee: Civil War

 As the Civil War approached, the town's sympathies were divided between the Union and secessionist sides.
 In December 1863, some 25,000 Confederate Army soldiers under the command of General James Longstreet arrived at Bethesda Presbyterian Church, northeast of the town, to spend the winter, after the Battle of Bean's Station.
 They remained there until February 1864 and used the Bethesda Church building as a hospital.
 Military engagements occurred near the church in both October and November 1864.
 On October 28, 1864, Union General Alvan C. Gillem attacked Confederate forces under General John C. Vaughn in the Battle of Morristown.
 They fought in and around the town with Gillem routing Vaughn's Confederates in what became known as "Vaughn's Stampede."
 Vaughn was forced to retreat to Carter's Station on the Watauga River in northeastern Tennessee.
 The battle resulted in about 335 total casualties.
 In the Battle of Bull's Gap ("Gillem's Stampede") in November, Confederate forces under General John C. Breckinridge prevailed over Gillem's troops, chasing the Union forces westward to a defensive position at Strawberry Plains near Knoxville.
 During one of these skirmishes, a cannonball penetrated one of the church walls, causing structural damage that was repaired by reinforcing the walls with large iron rods.
 The Union Army used the church as a hospital for soldiers wounded in these operations.
 Many soldiers from both sides are interred in the Bethesda Church cemetery.
 Eighty of the wartime burials are unidentified.

-Later 18th century developments
+Later 19th century developments

 Morristown saw a steady shift into an industrially-based economy in the early beginnings of the Industrial Revolution, around the early to late 19th century.
 The first industry in the area was the Shields Paper Mill, located on the Holston River, operating from 1825 to 1861.
 Other prominent early businesses included the Morristown Manufacturing Company and the later Knoxville-based J. F. Goodson Coffee Company in 1882.

 From 1891 to 1928, Morristown was a terminal on the Knoxville and Bristol Railroad, commonly known by locals as the "Peavine Railroad."
 The railroad was a branch line of the Southern Railway that ran from downtown Morristown on Main Street to Corryton, a bedroom community outside of Knoxville.
-The Peavine Railroad had first operated between Morristown and Bean Station, with plans to connect north to the Cumberland Gap, but instead extended west through Grainger County towards Knoxville.
+The Peavine Railroad had first operated between Morristown and Bean Station, with plans to connect north to the Cumberland Gap, but instead extended west through Grainger County towards Knoxville due to feasibility concerns regarding construction through the Clinch Mountain valley.